Why is my project subject to NEPA review?

 Are there any training opportunities available to learn more about environmental and historic preservation compliance?

 Yes, FDEM can provide training.
 Please contact the Environmental and Debris Section.
-Additionally, FEMA provides an Individual Study Course online: IS-253 Coordinating Environmental and Historic Preservation Compliance.
+Additionally, FEMA provides an Individual Study Course online: IS-253 Overview of FEMA's Environmental and Historic Preservation Review.

 Is the FEMA Public Assistance Pilot Program still in effect?